Mountaintop Removal Spring Break 2014

 - Sorting furniture donations for recovering homeless citizens to furnish their new homes and apartments

 Within only one week, they were able to gain a better hands-on understanding of the problems facing these social groups.
 Many stories were shared that made it apparent that these crises can affect anybody, from any background, at any time.
 The Alternate Winter Break focuses on homelessness and poverty.
-Due to the severe poverty that faces so many in Washington DC, the need for a solution to this problem is crucial.

 “Sandy Relief & Restore the Shore”